sunaku/tork/README.markdown

-Hash that maps (1) a regular expression describing a set of file paths to (2) a lambda function that accepts the path to a changed file and a `MatchData` object containing the results of the regular expression matching, and yields a file globbing pattern that describes a set of test files that need to be run.
+Hash that maps (1) a regular expression describing a set of file paths to (2) a lambda function that accepts the path to a changed file and a `MatchData` object containing the results of the regular expression matching, and yields one or more file globbing patterns (a single string, or an array of strings) that describe a set of test files that need to be run.

 In other words, whenever the source files (the regular expression) change, their associated test files (result of calling the lambda function) are run.